GiuliaGallorini/react-contact-keeper-MERN/README.md

 $ npm i express bcryptjs jsonwebtoken config express-validator mongoose
 ```

-Then a couple of dev dependencies:<br>
+Then a couple of DevDependencies:<br>

+- CONCURRENTLY allows you to run the backend and the frontend React server at the same time.<br>

 ```
 $ npm i -D nodemon concurrently
 ```

-Concurrently allows you to run the backend and the frontend React server at the same time.<br>

 To run the server:<br>